The DigitalOcean provider is built into the core plugin so no installation is necesary.

-Recently we’ve noticed that, depending on the time of day, we might have to try 3 or 4 times to get a server to deploy all the way.
+Depending on the time of day, we might have to try 3 or 4 times to get a server to deploy all the way.

 Our best guess for this is that, during deployment we are hammering at the server since we’re installing a ton of software packages.
 So any virtual server that is slightly unstable will be prone to fail sooner rather than later.
 Many of DigitalOcean’s data centers are close to capacity and it is possible that some new small servers are simply being provisioned on machines that are already crowded.
 Choosing a different size or location will generally cause the new VM to be attempted on a different physical machine.